 Some Punch and Judy men barely made a living, the work in the old days was seasonal and the takings relied on a ‘bottler’ the person who went round with a bottle to collect the money for the show before the audience slipped away without bothering to pay!
 Later the ‘bottler’ would use a hat for the money.
 These days many Punch men command a fee for their show so the bottling bit is the icing on the cake!

 I can’t help smiling when Punch and Judy men claim to be the original Punch and Judy man from this or that town.
-There was always more than one, striving to keep their status and their plot on this or that beach!
+There was always more than one, striving to keep their status and the beach!
 Now there are schools to teach the art, no doubt awarding diplomas, but that is only the beginning, a Punch and Judy performer will still have to spend years developing his skills.
 Success in this business depends on whether one can actually made a living as a Punch and |Judy man, or woman, or indeed a marionette maker and performer.

 As a daughter of puppeteers despite our successes, it was a very insecure life.
 I used to say we were rich or poor depending on the sun and the season!
 I have in the past sometimes envied puppeteers who have been subsidised by grants from public funding for the arts.
 My father prided himself in never accepting a penny from such funds!